 The Human Resource Management (HRM) major prepares students for careers in human resource management and general management.
-Those who study HRM normally work as corporate recruiters, employee relations specialists, HR generalists, HR directors, staffing managers, compensation managers, and training managers.
-In addition to studying with award-winning faculty, students are expected to become involved in the Society for Human Resource Management (SHRM), which involves guest speakers, networking events, internships and co-ops, and other career development activities.
-This balance of academic study and professional development leads to career success.
+Those who study HRM normally work as corporate recruiters, employee relations specialists, HR generalists, HR directors, staffing managers, compensation and benefits managers, and training managers.
+In addition to studying with award-winning faculty, students are expected to become involved in the Society for Human Resource Management (SHRM), which offers guest speakers, networking events, internships and co-ops, and other career development activities; this balance of academic study and professional development leads to career success.
 All HRM majors are required to participate in the HRM Professional Development Program and earn Badges.
 This program was created to respond to employer expectations regarding the skill sets of college graduates.
 Please refer to the Guide to HR Badges for the program structure.

 The courses comprising the Leadership Minor focus on workplace demands for leadership from an organizational and interpersonal point of view.
 Corporate executives and numerous studies indicate the need for business school graduates to move beyond their technical competence as they go into leadership roles.
 Leadership skills developed through the Leadership Minor enable graduates to think and act in ways that reflect sophisticated competencies (from interpersonal to technical) that benefit the interests of multiple organizational stakeholders.
 This minor is open to all business and School of Sport, Tourism and Hospitality Management students.

 The legal aspects of managing people at all levels of business and nonprofit organizations come into play in a wide variety of human resources policies and decisions as well as the ramifications of decisions about the business itself.
 Compliance with local, state, and federal laws and regulations also creates the need for HR practitioners to consider the legal ramifications of hiring, training, coaching, disciplining, and terminating individual employees.
-Larger organizational issues such as layoffs, restructuring, outsourcing, benefits, and retirement programs and decisions must also be made in compliance with the law.
+Larger organizational issues such as layoffs, restructuring, outsourcing, benefits, retirement programs and decisions must also be made in compliance with the law.
 This minor is designed to prepare students for the legal issues that human resource professionals regularly address in the workplace.
-This minor is only open to Human Resource Management majors.
+Note: This minor is only open to Human Resource Management majors.